coverclock/com-diag-diminuto/README.md

 A header file associated with each of the feature names below can be found in the ```inc/com/diag/diminuto``` directory.
-For example, the public API for the "assert" feature is defined by the
+For example, the public API for the Assert feature is defined by the
 ```inc/com/diag/diminuto/diminuto_assert.h``` header file, and its
 implemention will be in ```src/diminuto_assert.c```.